zixiqin/CCC_final/COMP90024-CCC-notes-master/README.md

     - data centers better networked. they are targeted to solve your problems
     - geospatially distributed and easy to migrate application
     - doesn't address many of the above though (但并没有解决上面的很多问题) (bandwidth from user/organization to data center)
+    - 墨学答案： Cloud computing solves the heterogeneity and scalability problem in some degree.
+For heterogeneity, the computing resources is better managed by the provider.
+The cloud platforms usually support snapshots/scripted deployment and offer useful tools to make it easier to solve heterogeneity problem.
+For scalability, users can purchase the service at anytime if needed so it support elastic scaling.
+The data centers are geospatial distributed and better networked.
+However, for challenges like fault tolerance, there is no simple solution to all scenarios and cloud computing cannot solve them either.
 - > [2015 Q1] A) Describe some of the erroneous assumptions that are often made in designing large-scale distributed systems.
 [5]
     - above
 - > [2014 Q1] A) Discuss the major trends in research and research computing over the last 20 years that have led to the emergence of Cloud computing.
 [6]